 The immediate aftermath of a truck accident is chaotic.
-Once you have sought medical attention and you are preparing to file an accident report, the first thing you need to do is determine who can be held liable for a truck accident.
+Once you have sought medical attention and you are preparing to file an accident report, the first thing you need to do is determine who can be held liable in a truck accident lawsuit.

 This is not always the easiest process, which is why it is helpful to contact an experienced truck accident lawyer who can help you through the process of filing a claim.

 How is Fault in a Truck Accident Determined?

 There are many factors which are taken into consideration when establishing fault.
 Remember, Pennsylvania has specific truck regulations governing truckers which must be adhered to.
 These requirements include registration requirements, highways which are off-limits to truckers, and insurance requirements.

 Delivery trucks must be operated by a driver who is trained, holds the proper licensing, and follows the rules of the road.
 However, these rules and regulations often are not followed, which can result in your being injured in an accident.
 When that happens, fault has to be determined.
 The process for determining who is at fault for a truck accident includes:

 - Police accident reports